haikarthikssk/Zeus/README.md

 Want to copy-and- paste same text again and again?
 Use ZEUSREAD (see Config.ini).
 On singleKeypress Zeus will read and paste the content on the active window.

+#### if you're a developer and love fast launching of app, then you should try this.

 ## Instructions

 1. Zeus reads from the Config.ini file.